Chef Antonio Park has added an exciting entry to the already exciting Montreal restaurant scene. Park Restaurant has Asian food with a modern twist.

 The fifth and final course was dessert – chocolate soufflé with yuzu infused cream, blackberries and dulce de leche.
 Though the flavors were spot on, the soufflé was not light enough for our tastes.

 We will likely plan another visit to Joe Beef the next time we travel to Montreal.
 In a strange yet funny coincidence during the meal, we happened to notice Joe Beef’s Chef Fredéréric Morin eating at the sushi bar.
-Though we didn’t bother him, he seemed to be enjoying his food as much as we enjoyed ours.
+Though we didn’t bother him, he seemed to be enjoying his modern Japanese dishes as much as we enjoyed ours.

 Park Restaurant is located at 378 Victoria Avenue, Westmount, QC H3Z 2N4, Canada.